Champii/Nodulator/README.md

   - Added tests for resource association
   - Tests are now executed in specific order
   - You can now give an array as schema type for a field, in order to retrive multiple resources based on id
+  - Added Javascript support
+  - Added an output line to tell the user when the framework is listening and to which port
+  - Fetch and Create can now take one argument or an array of arguments
+  - Fixed bugs on resource association:
+    - ToJSON() now call child ToJSON() instead of Serialize()
+    - ToJSON() call check if given association exists
+  - Added 'distantKey' in relational schema to fetch relation that have that resource id as given key
+  - Added maxDepth field to resource config in order to limit the relationnal fetch.
+There is also a Resource.DEFAULT_DEPTH constant that is used when nothing is precised.
+  - Added argument to Resource.Init(): You can give the config object in order to avoid recursive require when two way model association
+  - Removed Doc section.
+It will be on the website documentation.
+  - Code in Init() has been splited for code clarity

 04/05/15: v0.0.18
   - You can specify a 'store' general config property in order to switch to redis-based sessions